-- The necessary provision is made for any student who has a special educational need or disability and those needs are made known to all who are likely to teach them.
+- Appropriate provision is made for any student who has a special educational need or disability and those needs are made known to all who are likely to teach them.
 An updated list of students who have special educational needs along with relevant documentation is available on the school intranet and on SIMS. - Teachers in the school are aware of the importance of early identification.
-They are able to provide for those students who have special educational needs, to allow them to join in the activities of the school, together with students who do not have special educational needs, so far as is reasonably practical. - SEND students will have their needs met. - The views of the students are sought and taken into account. - Partnership with parents/carers plays a key role in supporting their child's education and enables them to achieve their potential.
-The school will endeavour to support - parents/carers through the process of transition and adjustment. - SEND students are offered full access to a broad, balanced and relevant education. - The School works in partnership with external agencies to meet the needs of the student. - There is a smooth transition at each transition stage for the student. - Parents/carers are informed that special educational provision is being provided if appropriate. - Parents/carers have knowledge about the SEND provision that the school makes, and are able to make their views known about how their child is educated and have access to information, support and advice regarding their child's SEND. - The School has an Accessibility Plan, which endeavours to make all parts of the school site accessible.
+They are able to provide for those students who have special educational needs, to allow them to join in the activities of the school, together with students who do not have special educational needs, so far as is reasonably practical. - SEND students will have their needs met, to the extent reasonably possible. - The views of the students are sought and taken into account. - Partnership with parents/carers plays a key role in supporting their child's education and enables them to achieve their potential.
+The school will endeavour to support - parents/carers through the process of transition and adjustment.
+In turn, the school expects parents/carers to work constructively and collaboratively with the school. - SEND students are offered full access to a broad, balanced and relevant education.

+- The school works in partnership with external agencies to meet the needs of the student. - There is a smooth transition at each transition stage for the student. - Parents/carers are informed that special educational provision is being provided if appropriate. - Parents/carers have knowledge about the SEND provision that the school makes, and are able to make their views known about how their child is educated and have access to information, support and advice regarding their child's SEND. - The School has an Accessibility Plan, which endeavours to make all parts of the school site accessible.
 The plan can be viewed on the school website as an appendix to the Equal Opportunity Policy. - A copy of this Learning Support and SEND policy is made available to all parents.